prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+Detecting edges around trees or cars is okay because these lines can be mostly filtered out by applying a mask to the image and essentially cropping out the area outside of the lane lines.
+It's most important that we reliably detect different colors of lane lines under varying degrees of daylight and shadow.
+So, that our self driving car does not become blind in extreme daylight hours or under the shadow of a tree.

+I performed gradient threshold and color threshold individually and then created a binary combination of these two images to map out where either the color or gradient thresholds were met called the combined_binary in the code.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?